Lincoln23/k8s/README.md

-just messing around with docker
+just messing around with kubernetes